Minyus/pipelinex/README.md

 PipelineX provides [YAML-configurable enhanced Kedro](https://github.com/Minyus/pipelinex#yamlconfigurable-enhanced-kedro) support summarized as follows.

 - To enhance Kedro-style Pipeline/DAG definition:
-  - Resume pipeline execution using the intermediate files
+  - Option to resume pipeline execution using the intermediate files
   - Pipeline/DAG definition in a YAML/JSON file
-  - Syntactic sugars (easier grammar) including Sequential API
+  - Optional syntactic sugars (easier grammar) including Sequential API
 - In addition Kedro's file I/O and database access abstraction layers:
-  - `DataSet` for multiple images in a foldler for image processing application
+  - `DataSet` for multiple images in a foldler for image processing applications
 - In addition to Kedro's performance benchmarking (time and memory profiling) decorators:
   - GPU memory profiling using NVIDIA Management Library (NVML)

-PipelineX wraps [MLflow](https://github.com/mlflow/mlflow) to provide the following features.
+- Integration with MLflow that enables to:

-- Saving metrics to a database supported by SQLAlchemy (SQLite, PostgreSQL, etc.)
+  - Save metrics to a database supported by SQLAlchemy (SQLite, PostgreSQL, etc.)
-- Analysis of experiments with a dashboard
+  - Analyze the experiments with a dashboard

-Please refer [here](https://github.com/Minyus/Python_Packages_for_Pipeline_Workflow) to find out how PipelineX differs from other pipeline/workflow packages: Airflow, Luigi, Gokart, Metaflow, and Kedro.

 PipelineX includes integration with the following Python packages.